darshan1328/Employee-Skill-Inventory/README.md

 The application uses an H2 in-memory database by default, which is suitable for development and testing.
 For production use, you would need to configure a persistent database.

-Database URL: would be shown in terminal
+:arrow_right: Database URL: would be shown in terminal

-Username: sa
+:arrow_right: Username: sa

-Password: (none)
+:arrow_right: Password: (none)

 **Frontend Structure**